Railteam is an effective alliance of high-speed rail operators.

 Railteam information points

 At Railteam hubs (Brussels-Midi/Zuid, Lille Europe, Frankfurt, Cologne, Stuttgart) and major stations (Paris Gare du Nord and Amsterdam), you'll find helpful information points to answer any questions or concerns.

 The staff on hand all speak at least English in addition to the language/s of the country concerned.

-If the first part of your Railteam journey is delayed, causing you to miss a connection, you can board the next available train without changing your ticket.
+If the first leg of your Railteam journey is delayed, causing you to miss a connection, you can board the next train without changing your ticket.